ICRAR/ngas/doc/configuration.rst

 The following attributes are present in old configuration files but are not used anymore: *FileSeq*, *DiskSeq*, *LogSummary*, *Prio*.

-Finally, the *ChecksumPlugIn* attribute names the plug-in that should calculate the checksum of the new file being archived by the ``ARCHIVE`` command.
-This attribute will disappear in future versions when ``ARCHIVE`` starts performing checksum calculation on the incoming data as it arrives
-(similar to how ``QARCHIVE`` works) in favor of the ``ArchiveHandling.CRCVariant`` attribute (see `ArchiveHandling`).
+Finally, the *ChecksumPlugIn* is maintained only for backward-compatibility reasons (it used to name a plug-in calculating checksums on files).
+Users instead should use the ``ArchiveHandling.CRCVariant`` attribute (see :ref:`config.archivehandling`) to specify the checksuming algorithm to use for incoming data.

 .. _config.log: